Mike Nappa: Biography

 Nappa was born in Norman, Oklahoma.
 He started his career as a youth pastor, and then transitioned to writing church resources at Group Publishing in Colorado.
 He eventually joined Group as a book acquisitions editor and remained active as an author.
-In 1995, Nappa left Group Publishing to start his own company, Nappaland Communications Inc., which became the parent company for Nappaland Literary Agency and the long-running e-magazine, PopFam.com "Pop Culture for Families."
+In 1995, Nappa left Group Publishing to start his own company, Nappaland Communications Inc., which became the parent company for Nappaland Literary Agency and the long-running e-magazine, PopFam.com., which rebranded to NerdFans in 2024.
 Since then he has published over 60 books which have collectively sold more than a million copies worldwide.
 He has also served as a fiction acquisitions editor for Barbour Publishing, as a general acquisitions editor (fiction and non-fiction) for David C. Cook publishers, as Editor in Chief of the short-lived Destination Magazine (published by the now-defunct Private Escapes Luxury Destination Clubs), and as Publications Director for Blue Margin Inc.